los-gigantes

 LOS GIGANTES HIKE FACTS

-Hike duration: This hike’s duration was 7h and 40minutes with a moving time of 6h.
-Adding few breaks, this hike should take no more than 8,5h.
+Hike duration: This hike’s duration was almost 8h.
+Adding few breaks, this hike should take no more than 6-10h.

-Elevation gain: The total elevation gain for this hike was 1342m.
+Elevation gain: The total elevation gain for this hike was almost 1500m.

 Difficulty: This hike is difficult.
-Firstly due to the distance and elevation gain, secondly due to the Los Gigantes cliff walk part (closed access – status for April 2021).
+Firstly due to the distance and elevation gain, secondly due to the Los Gigantes cliff walk part (this might be closed off as well!).
 The trail goes along a very narrow and slippery path, 100 meters above the coast and can be very hard to follow.
 In addition, there are some extreme drop-offs.
 It is definitely not recommended for unexperienced hikers and people with vertigo/afraid of heights.

 Gear needed: Although Tenerife is warm all year round, you should always remember to check the weather forecast.
 You should avoid this hike during storms or rainfall as the trail might get extremely slippery.
 I recommend bringing a headtorch for one very long tunnel and a swimming suit for the beach.
 If you’re unsure on what else to bring for a hike, read this guide.